It is too late to register to vote, or to apply for a postal vote, proxy vote, or Voter Authority Certificate.

 Voting on Thursday 1 May 2025

-To vote in this election, you must be registered to vote by 11.59pm on Friday 11 April.
+To vote in this election, you must have been registered to vote on Friday 11 April.

 Voter photo ID